jasonwyatt/Android-DebugPort/README.md

     bsh % help();
     Available Commands:
+      Access:
           call(Object obj, String method, Object... params)
-          Call a method, regardless of access modifiers, on the provided object. exit()
+              Call a method, regardless of access modifiers, on the provided object. get(Object obj, String fieldName)
-          Exit this interpreter
+              Get the value of a field, regardless of access modifiers, on the provided object. set(Object obj, String fieldName, Object value)
+              Set the value of a field on the provided object to the given value, regardless of access modifiers.

+      Field Inspection:
           fields(Class class)
               List all of the fields available for a particular class. fields(Object obj)
               List all of the fields available for a particular object. fieldsLocal(Class class)
               List all of the fields defined locally for a particular class. fieldsLocal(Object obj)
-          List all of the fields defined locally for an object. get(Object obj, String fieldName)
+              List all of the fields defined locally for an object.

-          Get the value of a field, regardless of access modifiers, on the provided object. help()
-          Show this help message.
+      Method Inspection:
           methods(Class class)
               Get the available methods for the provided class. methods(Object obj)
               Get the available methods for the provided object. methodsLocal(Class class)
               Show all of the locally-declared methods for the provided class. methodsLocal(Object obj)
-          Show all of the locally-declared methods for the provided object. set(Object obj, String fieldName, Object value)
+              Show all of the locally-declared methods for the provided object.

-          Set the value of a field on the provided object to the given value, regardless of access modifiers.
+      Other:
+          exit()
+              Exit this interpreter.
+          help()
+              Show this help message.
+          source(String scriptPath)
+              Load and run a Beanshell script within your app's assets folder.

     bsh %